-Welcome summer and just letting you know (you hot summer!) that I'm still holding on despite of the heat.
+Welcome summer and just letting you know (you hot summer!) that I'm still holding on despite the heat.
 Bring it on!

-Resting my oven for this week's recipe, here is a super easy and a no-bake dessert.
+Resting my oven for this week's recipe, here is a super easy and no-bake dessert.
 Yes, no baking needed guys.
 We shall name it no-bake lime cheesecake bars!

 Let's break down this oh la la yummy treat, shall we?

 The base - Is from digestive biscuits (you can use graham crackers), slightly sweet with that salty touch to it.
 A perfect combo.

 The filling - What's not to talk about the filling here?
 It's creamy, slightly tangy and not overly sweet.
 All that you'd imagine a summer dessert is.

 The difficulty - Oh if you know me by now, you'd know that I only make easy recipes.
 So yeah, it's an easy one, don't you worry.

 As I mentioned earlier, this is an easy recipe.
 Yep.